-I have been asked several times in the past to develop a solution to keep track of the last activity date for an account or a contact.
-In Microsoft Dynamics CRM, (which will be rolling into Dynamics 365) activities are used to keep track of all customer interactions.
+Many clients ask us to develop a solution to keep track of the last activity date for an account or a contact.
+In Microsoft Dynamics 365 CRM (otherwise known as CE) activities are used to keep track of all customer interactions.
 For example; you can send emails, make phone calls, set up appointments, and delegate tasks.
 This is usually done by creating a date/time field that gets updated when the last activity occurs.

-Previously, I would custom design multiple workflows to keep track of each type of activity.
-For example; a workflow for a Phone Call could be created to monitor the latest Phone Call activity, or I would use a pre-built third-party solution to achieve the same result.
+Previously, we would design multiple custom workflows to keep track of each type of activity.
+For example; a workflow could be created to monitor the latest phone call activity, or we would use a third-party app from AppSource to achieve the same result.

 These methods are either tedious to set up or require future maintenance.
-I am going to share a quick solution to this requirement, with the help of the rollup field and aggregation function.
+We are going to share a quick solution to this requirement, with the help of the rollup field and aggregation function.

-The idea behind this is that every activity, when created, is also recorded into the Activity entity, so this method simply tracks the Activity entity, instead of each type of activity.
+The idea behind this solution is that every activity, when created, is also recorded into the Activity entity.
+Therefore, this method simply tracks the Activity entity, instead of each activity type.
 The setup is quite straightforward.
-First, create a rollup field with date/time format.
+First, we need to create a rollup field with a date/time format.

-Quite often activities are set in regard to an Account’s child records, for example, Opportunities.
-To get the full picture of all interactions, it is extremely important to set “Include indirectly related activities”, as this will track activities that occurred among child records.
-For example, a Phone Call is set in regard to an Opportunity, instead of to an Account, but this Phone Call will be counted as the last activity for the Account of the Opportunity, and the completion date of this Phone Call the last activity date.
-(However; this does not work with Task as the related activity, as it does not contain activity party.)
+Quite often activities are set regarding an Account’s child records, such as opportunities.
+To get the full picture of all interactions, it is extremely important to include indirectly related activities, as this will track activities that occurred among child records.
+If a phone call is set concerning an opportunity, instead of an account, this phone call will be counted as the last activity for the account of the opportunity.
+The value of the last activity date will be changed to the date of that phone call.
+However, this does not work with the task activity type, as it does not contain an activity party.

 The same thing can be said about campaign activities.
-All campaign activities are set in regards to the campaign, not the Account or Contact, so with the indirectly related activities enabled, the last campaign activity date will be rolled up as the Last Activity Date.
-(There is also an OOB field on Account and Contact; Last Campaign Date, which gets updated behind the scenes when a campaign activity is created, so this Last Activity Date has the logic.)
+All campaign activities are set regarding the campaign, not the Account or Contact.
+Hence, with the indirectly related activities enabled, the last campaign activity date will be rolled up as the Last Activity Date.
+There is also an out-of-the-box field on account and contact named Last Campaign Date, which gets updated behind the scenes when a campaign activity is created.
+The logic of our solution follows the same concept.

-This solution is only made possible with the progressive release of Dynamics CRM (Dynamics 365).
-With every release there are always new features and enhancements that make development and deployment easier.
-Such features are often suggested and voted on by customers and partners on Microsoft Connect, where you can contribute and be heard in the Dynamics community.
+This solution was only made possible with the newer releases of Dynamics 365 for Sales.
+With every release, there are always new features and enhancements that make development and deployment easier.
+Such features are often suggested and voted on by customers and partners on Microsoft Ideas, where you can contribute and be heard in the Dynamics community.

 Dynamics 365 CE (CRM) How-To eGuide